johnlane/xplane-utils/README.md

 For anyone interested in more details,  I have written *One Man's Way to Configure X-Plane* which explains my set-up and how my utilitles work.
-It's in the *doc* directory along with some my xorg configuration files.
+It's in the *doc* directory along with my xorg configuration files.

 (Read `doc/OneMansWayToConfigureXPlane.md` for more information.)